mbcruz96/Portfolio/README.md

 - Goal: To implement a model that would allow medical data to be used in deep learning models without breaching constraints imposed by HIPPA
 - [Research](https://github.com/mbcruz96/Clinical-Report-Generation.git)

-**Optimal Hardware Implementation of Multi-Level Cache Based on Software Simulation**
+**Optimal Hardware Implementation of Multi-Level Cache Based on Software Simulations**
 - Research centered around designing various multi-level cache software implementations with various architectures and measuring each implementation on how it impacts power consumption, timing, and utilization on a benchmark FPGA
 - The cache simulators determined the optimal miss rate which was implemented in hardware via Verilog, SystemVerilog, and Vivado
 - Goal: Determine the hardware benefits and drawbacks of high-performance multi-level cache designs as well as finding the optimal design architecture